-I read and shared this article recently on LinkedIn, written by a fairly recent graduate in the USA it promotes the importance of outplacement and why ‘millennials’ should seek out an employer that offers it.
+I read, and shared this article recently on LinkedIn, written by a fairly recent graduate in the USA.
+It promotes the importance of outplacement and why ‘millennials’ should seek out an employer that offers it.

-It made me think – is outplacement now a benefit that candidates are seeking and should employers state that they offer it attract the best?
+It made me think – is outplacement now a benefit that candidates are seeking and should employers state that they offer it to attract the best?